hngmn/cs143-proj2/readme.txt

 - BUG: has a duplicate tuple
 - setNextNodePtr(PageId) for this node (not sibling)
 	- what do we send as PageId?
 Is it the first RecordId.pid in sibling, or is it the first key?

+BTNonLeafNode::insertAndSplit
+- what if the key being inserted is a median key?
+	- we need to disregard it